 Dr. Munsch came to Cal State Northridge in Fall 2002 to become the founding chair of the new Department of Child and Adolescent Development.
 Dr. Munsch previously was a faculty member Human Development and Family Studies at Texas Tech University.
 While she was at Texas Tech, she served as Associate Dean for Research and co-directed the Texas Tech Early Head Start program, an early intervention program from infants from birth to age 3.
 She also administered three ongoing Community Youth Development grants that provided services to children and families in an economically-disadvantaged neighborhood in Lubbock, TX.

 Dr. Munsch has been a member of the American Psychology Association, the Society for Research on Child Development, the Society for Research on Adolescence, the National Council on Family Relations, the National Association for the Education of Young Children, and the International Society for the Study of Behavioral Development.
+In the Los Angeles community, Dr. Munsch has been the secretary of the Board of Trustees at James Jordan Middle School, and is a member of the Los Angeles County Early Childhood Education Workforce Initiative.
+She also is one of three reviewers for the CSU system who review courses for the California Community College Transfer Model Curriculum.

 Fischer, J. L., Pidcock, B. W., Munsch, J., & Forthun, L. (2005).
 Parental abusive drinking and sibling role differences.
 Alcohol Treatment Quarterly, 23(1), 79-97.